bgmwaring/bgmwaring/README.md

 <li>SQL</li>
 <li>HTML and CSS</li>
 <li>C#</li>

+### Currently Working On
+I am currently learning Django and working on a website that runs polls.
+I am also looking to convert some of my simple command line projects into programs with easier interfaces.
 <!--
 **bgmwaring/bgmwaring** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.